The Timber Industry Wants to Cut Big Trees in Eastern Oregon. The Trump Administration is Happy to Help.

 UPDATE: On August 11th, the Forest Service shared their draft Environmental Assessment and "preferred alternative".
 Other agency materials are here.
 You can read Oregon Wild's response here.
 Our partners at Blue Mountain Biodiversity Project had this to say and OPB's coverage is here.

-UPDATE: On August 9th, in advance of the expected release of a draft Environmental Assessment, Greater Hells Canyon posted a blog that goes deep into the legal aspects of this process.
+NEW RESOURCE: On August 9th, in advance of the expected release of a draft Environmental Assessment, Greater Hells Canyon posted a blog that goes deep into the legal aspects of this process.

-UPDATE: On August 5, 2020 Andy Kerr posted part 1 in a 3-part series with additional information about the history of the screens.
+NEW RESOURCE: On August 5, 2020 Andy Kerr posted part 1 in a 3-part series with additional information about the history of the screens.
 You can read Part 2 here.
 And you can read the final installment here.
 This is a must read!

-UPDATE: On July, 23, 2020 Oregon Wild hosted a webinar mixing art, science, and policy that explains the importance of big and old trees - and takes a dive into the Trump administration's attempt to undo the most meaningful protections for wildlife trees in Eastern Oregon.
+VIDEO: On July, 23, 2020 Oregon Wild hosted a webinar mixing art, science, and policy that explains the importance of big and old trees - and takes a dive into the Trump administration's attempt to undo the most meaningful protections for wildlife trees in Eastern Oregon.

 UPDATE: On July 7, 2020 regional, state, and national environmental groups joined local conservationists in submitting a letter to the USFS in defense of the Screens and opposing this process.